 Baseball Made It, So Far, Through A Pandemic.
-Football Hopes To Follow.
+Football Hopes To Follow

 But baseball made it this far.
 And another league not in a bubble, the NFL, is trying to duplicate that success.

-It's been a nerve wracking season for baseball's Medical Director, Dr. Gary Green.
+It has been a nerve-wracking season for baseball's medical director, Dr. Gary Green.
 Especially at about 10 o'clock each night.
 That's when he gets the email with the day's coronavirus test results.

 "It's like defusing a bomb opening that email," Green said, "just waiting to see what the next day's going to be like depending on what the results are."